adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 The next town we stayed at was Jeffrey City.
 At 6,335ft and with a population of just 58, this town would be very trustworthy according to the saying.

 As a former uranium mining town, Jeffrey City’s population rose to almost 5,000 in the late 1970s.
-The uranium produced from this town was a valueable resource in the production of nuclear power.
-However, after a [nuclear power accident](https://en.wikipedia.org/wiki/Three_Mile_Island_accident) in 1979, nuclear power brought about major safety concerns and strict goverment regulations were imposed on its production.
+The uranium produced from this town was a valuable resource in the production of nuclear power.
+However, after a [nuclear power accident](https://en.wikipedia.org/wiki/Three_Mile_Island_accident) in 1979, nuclear power brought about major safety concerns and strict government regulations were imposed on its production.
 Consequently, the industry fell downhill rapidly, taking down the price of uranium and Jeffrey City along with it.

 Despite being an absolute ghost town, Jeffrey City was the perfect place for a bike tourist.
-First of all, it feels like you are travelling through the past when walking around the streets.
+First of all, it feels like you are traveling through the past when walking around the streets.
 Also, there did happen to be a couple of shops that were still up an running.
 One of them happened to be a nice little pottery shop run by a friendly man.

 ![](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/14195351_10207819301340701_7016229623481050133_o.jpg)